Taco Town

 Villa Arcos

-After a three-year hiatus during the pandemic that had Houstonians worrying the restaurant would never come back, the beloved Navigation Boulevard institution since 1977 is back.
-Both the food and the vibes are great at Villa Arcos, but what rises to the top is the spot’s “super tacos”—giant and stuffed with your favorite filling.
+After a three-year hiatus during the pandemic that had Houstonians worried this Navigation Boulevard institution, open since 1977, might be gone for good, Villa Arcos is back.
+The food and the vibes are as good as ever, but the ,“super tacos”—giant and stuffed with your favorite filling—are what rise to the top.
 The chorizo-potato super is our go-to order, but you do you.

 Share